-I am excited to announce I am working on my 4th book, Marching Percussion Mindsets: Sixteen Systems for Becoming a Great Drumline.
-I am deep in the process of writing and still have a ways to go, but wanted to share an excerpt from one of the chapters on “how to practice,” which serves as a blueprint of sorts.
+I am excited to announce the release of my 4th book, Drumline Gold: Innovative Systems for Marching Percussion Excellence.
+I wanted to share an excerpt from one of the chapters on “how to practice,” which serves as a blueprint of sorts.
 I thought it might be useful and valuable as you start a new school year and lessons and ensembles get going again.
 First, a little about the book:

-Marching Percussion Mindsets reveals the philosophies, lessons, and wisdom of some of the most brilliant, successful, and creative minds in the marching percussion activity.
+Drumline Gold reveals the philosophies, lessons, and wisdom of some of the most brilliant, successful, and creative minds in the marching percussion activity.
 Learn what it really takes to become a great drumline at any level by identifying, practicing, and developing the systems necessary to build and sustain a powerhouse marching percussion program wherever you teach.
-Top marching percussion educators in DCI, WGI, PAS, the NFL and NBA, college, high school, and the percussion industry share their stories, processes, and expertise on leading, practicing, rehearsing, listening, cleaning, performing, arranging, competing, auditioning, reading, marching, tuning, recruiting, staffing, and building an excellent culture.
+Top marching percussion educators in DCI, WGI, PAS, college, and high school share their stories, processes, and expertise on leading, practicing, rehearsing, listening, cleaning, performing, arranging, competing, auditioning, reading, marching, tuning, recruiting, staffing, and building an excellent culture.
 There is even a system on self-care and the importance of wearing earplugs, preventing injury, and staying hydrated.
 Written for drumline instructors, arrangers, and performers at all levels, this book serves as the ultimate resource for turning around, building, and sustaining an excellent marching percussion program.

 The Practice Blueprint